-Athletes manned the front lines of the social justice campaign this week, causing numerous postponements of games led by NBA players.
+Athletes manned the front lines of the social justice campaign in August 2020, causing numerous postponements of games led by NBA players.
 Giannis Antetokounmpo and LeBron James may have participated in an unprecedented moment, but neither experienced history the way George Raveling did on Aug.
 28, 1963, standing alongside Dr. Martin Luther King Jr. during the famous “I Have a Dream” speech.

 Raveling, a longtime college basketball coach who retired more than a quarter of a century ago, has owned the civil rights leader’s personal copy of the memorable and important speech for 57 years.